gnolang/faucet-hub/README.md

 # Gno Faucet Hub
-Welcome to the Gno Faucet Hub, the platform where all Gno blockchain faucets come together.

-The Faucet Hub serves as a collective access point where developers can obtain testnet coins to test and develop applications on a variety of Gno testnets.
+The Gno Faucet Hub serves as a collective access point where developers can obtain testnet coins to test and develop applications on a variety of Gno testnets.

-Visit the Faucet Hub on [faucet.gnoteam.com](https://faucet.gnoteam.com).
+The Gno Faucet Hub deployment can be found [here](https://faucet.gnoteam.com).

 ## Adding your faucet to the Hub